bhisaac/5eFP/5eFP-SRD.md

 ## Entertainer

-You thrive in front of an audience.
+~~You thrive in front of an audience.
 You know how to entrance them, entertain them, and even inspire them.
 Your poetics can stir the hearts of those who hear you, awakening grief or joy, laughter or anger.
 Your music raises their spirits or captures their sorrow.
 Your dance steps captivate, your humor cuts to the quick.
-Whatever techniques you use, your art your life.
+Whatever techniques you use, your art your life.~~

+You are a natural performer who can captivate, entertain, and motivate your audience.
+Your words, music, or dance moves can evoke powerful emotions.
+Your performance art is an integral part of your life.

 **Tool Proficiencies:** Disguise kit, one type of musical instrument

-**Equipment:** A musical instrument (one of your choice), the favor of an admirer (love letter, lock of hair, or trinket), a costume, and a belt pouch containing ⛁
+**Equipment:** A musical instrument (one of your choice), the favor of an admirer (a trinket), a costume, and a belt pouch containing ⛁

 ### Feature: By Popular Demand